Heirloom and Specialty Tomatoes and Peppers

 Heirloom and Specialty Tomatoes

-We have over 100 varieties of interesting and historically important heirloom tomato plants and few favorite hybrid tomato plant varieties that we offer, including some very rare varieties dating back to early 1800s.
+We offer over 100 varieties of interesting and historically important heirloom tomato plants and few favorite hybrid tomato plant varieties, including some very rare varieties dating back to early 1800s.
 Most are open pollinated heirlooms including all sizes and colors with origins in many different countries including US, Germany, Russia, Australia, Italy, Czechoslovakia, Mexico, China, Greece, Poland, England and France.
 The majority are large, old fashioned plants that produce delicious, juicy tomatoes that we look forward to all winter in the Northeast.
 These heirloom seeds have been saved and passed down through generations and the plants have withstood the test of time.

 Our selection includes compact and Dwarf varieties (see description below) for those who want to plant in pots or small areas.
 A 5-gallon bucket with holes drilled in the bottom would provide plenty of room for one of these plants and offer fresh tomatoes for a long growing season.